elysewong/recipes-analysis/README.md

 This final pipeline was significantly enhanced through feature engineering, which aimed to increase the complexity of the recipes.
 When picking these features, I thought about how the number of steps is determined likely not just by time, but by the recipe's complexity and also its culinary category.
 The new features added were:
 1. all nutritional information (e.g., calories, sugar_pdv), which I believe gives us context on recipe type.
 2. Recipe Age, calculated from the submitted date, to account for potential changes in recipe conventions over time
-3. Top 10 Tags and Top 50 Ingredients, which capture the specific items and processes involved.
-For instance, recipes containing "yeast" or the tag "dessert" can likely imply more complex steps that are not linearly related to preparation time (minutes).
+3. Top 10 Tags, which capture the specific items and processes involved.
+For instance, recipes containing the tag "dessert" can likely imply more complex steps that are not linearly related to preparation time (minutes).
 These features could provide helpful non-linear signals to the Random Forest.

+The best parameters were {'regressor__max_depth': 20, 'regressor__min_samples_split': 10, 'regressor__n_estimators': 500}.

-This engineered approach led to a substantial performance improvement: the Final Model achieved an R-squared of approximately 0.65 and an RMSE of approximately 1.25.
+This engineered approach led to a performance improvement: the Final Model achieved an R-squared of approximately 0.37 and an RMSE of approximately 5.0610.
 This is a big improvement over our Baseline Linear Regression model, which achieved an RMSE of approximately 5.7564 and an R² of 0.1828.
 This shows how the baseline model was not complex enough to capture the underlying structure of the data.
+There is still much to improve with this model

 ## Fairness Analysis
 The fairness analysis was conducted using a Permutation Test to assess if the RandomForestRegressor model performs differently across distinct user demographics, specifically defined by the recipes' sugar content.
 Group X (High-Sugar) consisted of recipes with a Percent Daily Value for Sugar (sugar_pdv) ≥ 12.0 (the data median), serving as a proxy for "bakers" or "sugar lovers," while Group Y (Low-Sugar) consisted of recipes with sugar_pdv < 12.0.
-The chosen *evaluation metric* was Root Mean Squared Error (RMSE), and the *Test Statistic* was the difference, High-Sugar Group RMSE − Low-Sugar Group RMSE.
+The chosen evaluation metric was Root Mean Squared Error (RMSE), and the Test Statistic was the difference, High-Sugar Group RMSE − Low-Sugar Group RMSE.

-Our *Null Hypothesis* was that the model is fair, meaning the error difference is zero.
-The *Alternative Hypothesis* was that the model is unfair, with a higher error for the High-Sugar group.
-The test yielded an Observed Test Statistic of 2.5002 (with the High-Sugar Group RMSE  = 4.9497 and Low-Sugar Group RMSE = 2.4495).
+Our Null Hypothesis was that the model is fair, meaning the error difference is zero.
+The Alternative Hypothesis was that the model is unfair, with a higher error for the High-Sugar group.
+The test yielded an Observed Test Statistic of 0.3449 (with the High-Sugar Group RMSE  = 5.1642 and Low-Sugar Group RMSE = 4.8193).

+<iframe
+  src="assets/fairness.html"
+  width="800"
+  height="450"
+  frameborder="0"
+></iframe>
-Running 1,000 permutations resulted in a P-value of 0.3337.
-Since this p-value is greater than the significance level (α = 0.05), we fail to reject the Null Hypothesis.
-There is no statistically significant evidence that the model performs worse for the High-Sugar group.
-The relevance of this finding indicates that the quality of service (prediction accuracy of step count) is equitable.
-Both "bakers" and "savory lovers" can rely on the model equally, preventing the unequal user experience that would occur if the model were biased against a specific dietary subpopulation.
+Running 1,000 permutations resulted in a P-value of 0.0260.
+Since this p-value is greater than the significance level (α = 0.05), we reject the Null Hypothesis.
+There is statistically significant evidence that the model seems to perform significantly worse for the High-Sugar group (Group X) This means both "bakers" and "savory lovers" can't rely on the model equally, showing an unequal user experience since the model shows bias against a specific dietary subpopulation.